msquared-au/dockrsync/README.md

   rsync-image folder.

-* Clone this repo to somewhere on any hosts that need access to the volumes on your docker host(s).
+* Clone this repo to somewhere on any hosts that need access to the volumes on your docker host(s), and place dockervolume in your path on those hosts.

 ## Usage